(buh-THEZ-duh), means, "House of Mercy" in Greek - "House of Grace" in Aramaic.

 John does not tell us which Feast this was.
-There were actually three feasts each year that all the Jewish men were required to attend in Jerusalem, the Passover," "Pentecost," and the "Feast of Tabernacles."
+There were three feasts each year that all the Jewish men were required to attend in Jerusalem, the Passover," "Pentecost," and the "Feast of Tabernacles."

 It's believed this was the Feast of Tabernacles because it is referred to as "The Feast," the term most commonly used for the 'Feast of Tabernacles.'"

-The "Feast of Tabernacles," translated from the word meaning "tent," or booths, was a seven-day feast held each year in Jerusalem, in the month of October.
+The "Feast of Tabernacles," translated from the word meaning "tent," or booths, was a seven-day feast held each year in Jerusalem, in October.
 It was to remind the people that their fathers dwelt in these booths, or tents, during the wilderness journey.

 The issue in this story: Jesus heals a man by the pool of Bethesda, on a Sabbath.

 Verse 2: "Now there is in Jerusalem by the Sheep Gate a pool, in Aramaic called Bethesda, which has five roofed colonnades."

-Jerusalem was destroyed in 70AD that is thought to be before John's writing, but his description of the site is accurate.
+Jerusalem was destroyed in 70AD and is thought to be before John's writing, but his description of the site is accurate.

 Verse 3: "In these lay a multitude of invalids—blind, lame, and paralyzed."

 The Jewish community in Jesus’ day viewed the pool of Bethesda as a place of healing.
 However, the temple authorities did not approve of it.
 They considered it to be a healing shrine for pagan gods,

 Verse 4: "For an angel went down at a certain season into the pool, and troubled the water: whosoever then first after the troubling of the water stepped in was made whole of whatsoever disease he had."(KJV)

-Verse 4 was omitted in some ancient Greek manuscripts, and is not included in the ESV, the NIV, and numerous other Bible translations
+Verse 4 was omitted in some ancient Greek manuscripts and is not in the ESV, the NIV, and numerous other Bible translations